Gluten Free Thanksgiving

 Is not typically gluten free due to the flour in the pie crust.
 I typically use Elana’s Pumpkin pie recipe from her book The Gluten Free Almond Flour Cookbook, which is a great book to get if you are dipping your toe in the water of GF.
 I did not find this recipe online, but she has a new Paleo Pumpkin Pie recipe that looks divine, plus, it has coconut milk in it (yum!).
 I am also grateful she has upgraded some of her ingredients and is now using coconut oil instead of grapeseed oil, and honey instead of agave nectar, which is what I always replaced the agave with in her GF Almond Flour Cookbook above.

-There are also some great gluten free pie crusts you can buy at your local coops or Whole Foods stores.
+There are also some great gluten free pie crusts you can buy at your local coops or natural grocery stores too as another option.

 Dairy Free Whipped Cream

 Whipped cream is gluten free, however I like a dairy free option.
 I can’t find my original recipe for this, but i am including a similar one.
-Basically you take the solid part of the coconut milk from the can, pouring the clear liquid off, whip it with a hand mixer, add a little sweetener, and whip again.
-This is a yummy dairy substitute.
+Basically you are taking the solid part of the coconut milk from the can, whipping, adding a little sweetener, and whipping again.
+It’s a yummy substitute.
 I really love this with a little honey, it’s not “sugar free” then, but the flavor is so lovely.
 You could also add stevia to this for a sugar-free option.
-Be sure any purchase the full fat coconut milk in the can for this, and I always shake the can before I buy it to make sure there is a solid chunk within the can.

 Use those leftovers!